flatt-security/shisho/docs/content/learn-shisho/03-constraint.md

         }
 ```

-This is a target file, `example.tf`.
+This is a target file `example.tf`.

 ```
-resource "hoge" "foo" {
+resource "block" "foo" {
   inner {
     test = true
   }